 Want to hear more about what advice tile experts have for you?
 We have an interview with Aaron Brown of River City Tile Company that dives into all the details:

 LightingNo one wants to cook in the dark!
 There are a couple of different types of lighting to consider for your kitchen.
 First, you need focused task lighting for areas you will be working or eating in.
 Second, lighting is a great way to bring in a design element into your space, and you can incorporate lighting that is both beautiful and functional.
 LED pot lights are one way to ensure that light is evenly distributed across your kitchen.
 Another way to ensure the right spaces are lit properly is to use under-cabinet lighting.
 These can focus right on your work area.
 Pendant lights over a kitchen island can also bring the light closer to the surface that needs lighting up.
 Functional lights like pot lights or under-cabinet lighting won’t change the look of your kitchen enormously, but a pendant light or other central light fixture certainly can!
 You might want one show-stopping feature, or you might go with a row of several more minimalistic pendants over your island or your table.
-Another way to use lighting is to highlight a feature of your kitchen with it.
-For example, you can have lights inside your glass-fronted cabinets, or lights under your floating shelves to highlight display pieces on the shelf below.
-I’ve covered a few topics about lighting which might be helpful for your kitchen situation:

 - How to Plan Kitchen Lighting Layouts (blog + video)